BInodes-official/terra.py/README.md

 # Usage Examples

 Terra Classic SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
-The following examples are provided to help you get started.
-Use cases and functionalities of the Terra Classic SDK are not limited to the following examples and can be found in full <a href="https://github.com/geoffmunn/utility-scripts/">here</a>.

 In order to interact with the Terra Classic blockchain, you'll need a connection to a Terra Classic node.
 This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Terra Classic LCD node.):